-Crawley Borough Council last updated its Constitution in February 2018, and this sets out how the Council operates, how decisions are made and the procedures to be followed to ensure that these are efficient, transparent and accountable to local people.
+The Constitution sets out how the Council operates, how decisions are made and the procedures to be followed to ensure that there are efficient, transparent, and accountable to local people.
 Some of these processes are required by the law, while others are a matter for the Council to choose.
+The current Constitution was reviewed and adopted in 2018.